peteclark82/node-fluid/README.md

 # Fluid.js

-Fluid is a simple fluent interface API used to create a fluent interface around existing non-fluent objects.
+Fluid.js is a simple fluent interface API used to wrap existing non-fluent objects.

-It's a very simple API that implements a pattern around the [Async](https://github.com/caolan/async) module.
+This is a useful extension to the excellent [Async](https://github.com/caolan/async) module.

-NOTE: As with the Async module itself, it is only possible to wrap methods which implement the following asynchronous signature:-
+NOTE: It is only possible to wrap methods which implement the following asynchronous signature:-

 	function(options, callback) -> callback(err, result)